1. How many holes can I drill out of one bit?

 Most likely this is happening because you are using the wrong gauge extension cord.
 We always recommend using a 10 gauge extension cord.

-1. What are the important details in selecting a blade?
+1. What are the important details in selecting a diamond blade?

 There are lots of things to be concerned with when purchasing a blade.
 The right blade makes a job much easier.